South Dakota

 Limitations of Liability

 South Dakota courts generally permit contractual limitations of liability, although courts will evaluate the parties’ respective bargaining power.
 Rozeboom v.
 Nw.
 Bell Tel.
 Co., 358 N.W.2d 241, 245 (S.D.
 1984) (finding liability limitation unenforceable and overly harsh because plaintiff did not have any bargaining power and limited plaintiff to the price paid for a Yellow Pages advertisement).
 Parties to sales contracts may limit or modify remedies and warranties, absent unconscionability.
 S.D.
-Codified Laws §§ 57a-2-316, 57a-2-719 (2021).
+Codified Laws §§ 57a-2-316, 57a-2-719 (West 2024).
 Even if a remedy fails of its essential purpose, a buyer may not recover consequential damages if excluded by a limitation of remedy provision.
 Johnson v.
 John Deere Co., 306 N.W.2d 231, 238 (S.D.
-1981) (refusing to award consequential damages even though repair and replacement warranty on tractor may have failed of its essential purpose).
+1981) (refusing to award consequential damages even though repair and replacement warranty on tractor may have failed its essential purpose).

 Exculpatory Clauses